GLOBAL MARKETS-Bond yields grind to highest since June, stocks wince

 helped drive the pickup in inflation globally.

-$50.45 per barrel.
-They were capped by a rising rig count in the
+They were capped by a rising rig count in the United States,

-the start of an offensive to retake the Iraqi city of Mosul from
+announced the start of an offensive to retake the Iraqi city of